kkrt-labs/kakarot/docs/general/accounts.md

 ## Upgrading accounts with AA

-One proposal for seamless upgrades would be to check if an account's class hash matches the one defined in the Kakarot contract every time we execute a transaction.
-If not, we would call the `upgrade` entrypoint of the account contract to update its class, and then proceed with the transaction by executing a `library_call` to the new class with the transaction to execute.
+As end users engage with Kakarot using EOAs, we need to ensure that the upgrade process is seamless and does not require any action from the user.
+One way of achieving this is to check if an account's class hash matches the one defined in the Kakarot contract every time we execute a transaction.
+If not, we can replace the user's account contract class with a `replace_class` syscall, and execute a `library_call` to the new class with the transaction to execute.
 The class upgrade would only be effective at the end of the transaction, but since we would execute the transaction through a library call, the transaction sent would be executed in the context of the latest account version.